What next after Tokyo? Kyushu!

 Wide Open Spaces

-Escape the crowded cities and discover the wide open spaces.
+Escape the crowded cities and discover the wide-open spaces.
 All around the area of Aso Volcano find vast open prairies, verdant grasslands and hills rolling into mountains.
 Cattle roam freely producing some of the finest beef and dairy in Japan.
-Treacherous in winter, at other times of year there’s no better place to escape the hustle and bustle of our modern world.
+Treacherous in winter, at other times of the year there’s no better place to escape the hustle and bustle of our modern world.

 Boiling and Bubbling Volcanic Worlds

 Mount Aso is the largest active volcano in Japan and one of the largest in the world.
 Amazingly you can walk right up to the crater rim!
 The smoke that billows out dominates the skyline for miles around.
 You can smell the devilish sulphur pong and don’t be surprised to find your car coated in ash.
 Stroll amongst landscapes that seem almost alive as smoke and steam burst to the surface from deep underground.
 It’s an unforgettable adventure and incredibly photogenic.